-There are many reason why maintaining a consistent schedule with your dentist is a good idea.
+There are many reasons why maintaining a consistent schedule with your dentist is a good idea.
 However, for many people, fear holds them back from making that appointment they know they really need to make.
-Just so everybody is on a level-playing field, here is what happens when you visit the dentist.
+Just so everybody is on a level-playing field, here is what happens when you visit Dr. Biderman's office.

 - Check out the status of your oral health and hygiene